Tejaswitha-venkat/CODETECH-TASK2/README.md

 pandas: used for data manipulation and analysis

-seabron:Used for making statistical graphs that are informative and attractive
+seaborn:Used for making statistical graphs that are informative and attractive